tsjk/docker-core-lightning/README.md

 However, if you want to cross-build, you'll need to install QEMU user emulation and binfmt support.

-After that, you ought be able to cross-build your image (e.g. for linux/arm64)
+After that, you ought be able to cross-build your image (e.g. for linux/arm64 on linux/amd64) with:
-with:

 ```
 $ ( export BUILDAH_FORMAT='docker' && \